Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: Introduction

 \begin{thm}For $k\geq a\geq 1$, we have

 \end{thm}

 Andrews and Bressoud \cite{andbre84} showed that left hand side of \eqref{abRRG} could be rephrased in terms of lattice paths with two kinds of steps.
-In 1986, Bressoud \cite{bre87} reinterpreted these in terms of different lattice paths with three kinds of steps and gave some direct bijections between the objects counted by $B_{k,a}(n)$, $\widetilde{B}_{k,a}(n)$ and the lattice paths.
+In 1986, Bressoud \cite{bre87} reinterpreted these in terms of different lattice paths with three kinds of steps and gave some direct bijections between the objects counted by $B_{k,a}(n)$, $D_{k,a}(n)$ and the lattice paths.

-We give the definitions about lattice path \cite{bre87,lov09}.
-The lattice paths we studied in this paper are paths in the first quadrant, that start on the $y$-axis, end on the $x$-axis, and use three kinds of unitary steps:
+The lattice paths we studied in this paper \cite{bre87,cor07} are paths in the first quadrant, that start on the $y$-axis, end on the $x$-axis, and use three kinds of unitary steps:

 North–East NE: $(x,y) \rightarrow (x + 1,y + 1)$,

 South–East SE: $(x,y) \rightarrow (x+1,y-1)$,

 East E: $(x,0)\rightarrow (x+1,0)$.